ec500-software-engineering/case-study-maxCut/README.txt

 as well as cuda opetimizations and conversions.
 It also contains some commonly used static algorithms. and inheritance from other open source projects.

 another important module is highgui. highgui is in charge of making neat windows to display output.
-This module is interdependent with opengl which is interesting because it seems like open gl uses a lot of other opencv functions

 I won't go into too much detail since there are a large number of modules, but each module attempts to be an independent library.
 They have modules for ml, 3d, photo, objdetection, python ect. all of which allow users to customize their opencv experience.